antoniojacksnn/blackjack_game/README.md

-Simple interactive battleship game with GUI built using pygame
+Simple interactive blackjack game with GUI built using pygame

 This version uses the pygame library to create a graphical user interface for the game.